Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 - **sumocfg_file_name**: the name of the .sumocfg file inside the *intersection* folder.
 - **model_to_test**: the version of the model to load for the test.

+## *New changes* -
+1. Each training result is stored in a folder structure, with each result being numbered with an increasing integer.
+2. Test Mode: test the model versions by running a test episode with comparable results.
+3. Enabled a dynamic creation of model by specifying the width and the depth of the feedforward neural network for each training.
+4. The code for the neural network is written using Keras and Tensorflow 2.0.
+5. Added a settings file (.ini) for both training and testing.
+6. Added a minimum number of samples required into the memory to begin training.
+7. Image Recognition for vehicles has been implemneted.

 ## The Deep Q-Learning Agent

 **Framework**: Q-Learning with deep neural network.